tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 9. Select **Cancel**.

-10. Switch back to the Azure Portal, and select the User.SSN data masking.
+10. Switch back to the Azure Portal, and select the User_SSN data masking.

 11. Select **Delete**.